-The collection aspect of the games is similar - rather than a Pokedex you have a Vault - and the traces you encounter in Wizards Unite are like the Pokemon you'll discover in the wild.
+The collection aspect of the games is similar - rather than a Pokedex you have a Registry - and the traces you encounter in Wizards Unite are like the Pokemon you'll discover in the wild.
 Both games need discovery, exploration and teamwork - and these are the fundamentals of Niantic's games.
 Both use AR to bring the fantasy world into the real world - although you can switch off AR if you'd rather not use it.

 Visually, however, the game is entirely different - it looks different in every way, but naturally, the map layout is similar, because it's based on the real world.
 The gameplay has similarities, but Harry Potter draws on lots of Potter lore to give other avenues of development.
 From our first impressions, we think there's a lot more on the character development side of the game.

 You also have the opportunity to play without location in Wizards Unite thanks to Portkeys.
 These will let you transport to a location - like Ollivanders - to complete tasks, and this can be done without walking the map.